Analysis | Why Jail Threat Hangs Over Samsung Billionaire Again

 3. Is he in custody?

-Not now.
-In June 2020, prosecutors sought an arrest warrant to send Lee back to jail because of a separate but related investigation.
-But the Seoul Central District Court rejected the request, saying prosecutors didn’t have a valid reason.
+Lee was taken back into custody Jan.
+18 after the verdict.
+Earlier, in June 2020, prosecutors had sought an arrest warrant to send Lee back to jail because of the separate but related investigation.
+But the Seoul Central District Court rejected that request, saying prosecutors didn’t have a valid reason.
 Shortly before, Lee had requested a civilian review panel assess the validity of his indictment, essentially trying to bypass the prosecutors.
 The attempt to jail Lee was seen by some as a reaction to that request.
 The panel of outside experts recommended against an indictment, a symbolic victory for Lee.
 But prosecutors ignored the recommendation -- a rare move that could cost them public support.
-The trial opened Oct.
+That trial opened Oct.
 22 and may take as long as 18 months.
 It could stretch another two years with appeals.

 4. So what is that case about?